Other Resources--Finding Enslaved Ancestors

 This site focuses on investigating the cultural contributions African Americans have made throughout history.
 The site presents comprehensive information on the history of black America, African-American art, and profiles of prominent intellectuals, social critics, and civil rights leaders important in African-American history.
 Other noteworthy components of the site include resources for children, a look at ongoing issues, and a detailed timeline.
 Columbia University & Slavery (Columbia University)The University, founded as King's College in 1755, reports on research into its slaveholding past in New York City.

 - Digital Library on American Slavery Mounted by the University of North Carolina at Greensboro in collaboration with the Race and Slavery Petitions Project, this database provides a searchable index to the "Race, Slavery and Free Blacks" microform set, which is available at the Brown University Library.
-PLEASE SEE the "Microforms" tab of this guide for further details.

 - The Freedmen's Bureau Project

 http://www.discoverfreedmen.org/ The project began June 2015 and with the help of thousand volunteers, the indexing of the Freedman's Bureau records was completed on June 20, 2016.
 The names of nearly 1.8 million men, women and children are now searchable online, allowing individuals to build their family trees and connect with their heritage.

 This site, which is searchable by type of document or by state, contains records on crimes, marriages, and labor from the Reconstruction period.
 It also offers links to related sites and an online bookstore specializing in relevant texts.